javiermolinag/SOAP-WebServer/README.md

 # WebServer project

-## 1.- Webserver using C in Linux environment using SOAP protocol, the
+## 1.- Webserver using C in Linux environment using SOAP protocol

-methods to be implemented are: ws_testParser ws_testReport
+methods to be implemented are:

+ws_testParser
+ws_testReport